An Essential Guide to ASO: Vocabulary for Beginners

 - means a square image specially designed for an app marketplace that is displayed on the app page, in the search results, and on the user’s device once the app is installed.
 The icon is virtually the image of your app.
 It should meet technical requirements, fit into the interface, and be memorable.

-- are images that show the essence of the app to the audience, in particular, what it is interesting or useful for, what functionality and modes it has, etc. You can upload up to eight screenshots to Google Play and up to five screenshots to App Store for each type of device.
+- are app store images that show the essence of the app to the audience, in particular, what it is interesting or useful for, what functionality and modes it has, etc. You can upload up to eight screenshots to Google Play and up to five screenshots to App Store for each type of device.

 - means a video file that introduces the user to the interface and functionality of the app or shows the gameplay.
 It is placed in the header (at the top of the page) on Google Play or among screenshots in the App Store.
 A good video may help increase the number of installs.